View the referral guidelines

 Co-ordination of the daily cardiac catheterisation laboratory procedure list is performed by the Cardiac Liaison Coordinator on 0416 146 078.

 The RACPC is conducted three times per week at MonashHeart Clayton.
-This clinic is a cardiologist led one-stop clinic and offers a once only, early review of outpatients within seven days.
+This clinic is a cardiologist led one-stop clinic.

 RACPC referral guidelines include chest pain suspected to be of cardiac origin including